earthly/website/blog/_posts/2023-03-07-remote-code-execution.md

 To make the process resilient, multiple requests to start builds need to coordinate with each other so that only one of them actually calls 'wake' and the rest simply queue and wait for the state change.
 {% include quotes/end.html %}

 With the auto-sleep and coordinated wake-up inside Earthly Compute, our AWS bill got smaller, and no one noticed the start-up time.

+Well, almost.
 Except, occasionally, that start-up time got much larger…

 ## V3: Hibernate Time